S3ooodi90/ReferenceImplementation/docs_source/source/abstract_model.rst

 ---------
 Exception
 ---------
 Exceptions indicate that a data instance may be invalid when validated against its model.
 However, the exceptional value may be explainable and provide valuable contextual information.
-A specific Exception subclass instance included in the data instance will provide that additional information. `here <owl/index.html>`_
+A specific Exception subclass instance included in the data instance will provide that additional information.